Death Hunt: Plot

-Sergeant Edgar Millen (Lee Marvin), commander of the local Royal Canadian Mounted Police post, seems a tough but humane man.
-He has with him a veteran tracker named "Sundog" Brown (Carl Weathers) and a young constable, Alvin Adams (Andrew Stevens), plus a new lover in Vanessa McBride (Angie Dickinson).
-He reluctantly agrees to investigate Hazel's accusations that Johnson stole his dog and murdered Jimmy Tom.
+Sergeant Edgar Millen (Lee Marvin), commander of the local Royal Canadian Mounted Police post, reluctantly agrees to investigate Hazel's accusations that Johnson stole his dog and murdered Jimmy Tom.
+His posse of mounties and trappers includes veteran tracker "Sundog" Brown (Carl Weathers), a young constable, Alvin Adams (Andrew Stevens), and a new lover in Vanessa McBride (Angie Dickinson).
+The posse arrives at the fortified cabin and when Millen parleys with Johnson, one of the trappers opens fire, trigging a shoot-out.
+Several men are killed and the posse blows up the cabin with dynamite.
+Johnson kills Constable Hawkins (Jon Cedar) as he makes his escape.

-Millen leads a posse of mounties and trappers to the cabin.
-He parleys with Johnson, telling him that he has a pretty good idea of what happened and if Johnson comes with him they can get it sorted out.
-However, before Johnson can answer, one of the trappers opens fire.
-Several end up killed, including one who is shot by one of his own friends.
-The posse uses dynamite to blow up the cabin, but Johnson escapes, shooting dead a Mountie, Constable Hawkins (Jon Cedar).

-Millen, Sundog and Adams, joined by Hazel with his tracker dogs, set off into the frozen wilderness after Johnson.
-The case has made front-page news across the country, and many trappers join in the chase, attracted by the $1,000 bounty that has been placed on Johnson's life.
-Captain Hank Tucker (Scott Hylands), a Royal Canadian Air Force pilot, is sent by the government to join the hunt, which is causing a national embarrassment.
-He reveals that Johnson was a member of a United States Army special intelligence unit during World War I.
+Millen, Sundog, Adams, and Hazel with his tracker dogs set off after Johnson along with trappers seeking the $1,000 bounty that has been placed on Johnson's life.
+Captain Hank Tucker (Scott Hylands), a Royal Canadian Air Force pilot, joins the hunt, which has garnered international press attention and is considered a national embarrassment.
+Hylands reveals that Johnson was a member of a United States Army special intelligence unit during World War I.

-Johnson uses a number of tracking techniques to avoid Millen's posse and the bounty hunters, living off the land in treacherous winter conditions.
-As the hunt continues, Millen begins to respect Johnson's uncommon abilities, while growing to resent the intrusion of so many outsiders.

-Luce comes across two of the pursuing trappers and shoots them both dead before pulling out their gold teeth.
-Luce, it seems, is the mad trapper.
+Johnson expertly uses tracking techniques to avoid Millen's posse and the bounty hunters, living off the land in treacherous winter conditions.
+Millen begins to respect Johnson's uncommon abilities, while growing to resent the intrusion of so many outsiders.
+Luce comes across two of the pursuing trappers and shoots them both dead before pulling out their gold teeth, revealing himself as the mad trapper.

-The pursuers catch up to Johnson.
-Tucker begins to strafe the area indiscriminately with his aircraft machine gun, killing Sundog.
-The enraged Millen and Adams shoot down the aircraft with their rifles; Tucker crashes into a canyon wall and is killed.
+The pursuers catch up to Johnson, and Sundog is killed when Tucker strafes the area indiscriminately with his aircraft machine gun.
+Millen and Adams angrily shoot down the aircraft with their rifles, killing Tucker.
 Johnson escapes after killing Hazel.

-Luce comes across Johnson and tries to kill him, presumably attracted by the reward.
-Johnson tricks him and captures him at gunpoint.
-Shortly thereafter Millen spots Johnson and opens fire; the bullet hits him in the face, rendering him unrecognizable.
-As they examine the body, Millen and Adams spot the real Johnson, dressed in Luce's clothes, on a ridge above them.
-The man they shot was Luce, dressed in Johnson's clothes.

-Millen tells Adams that he is now in charge as he leaves the scene.
-As the other pursuers arrive, Adams tells them that Millen has killed Johnson.
-A trapper finds that the body has a pocket full of gold teeth, so they celebrate the killing of the "mad trapper" while Johnson wanders into the mountains.
+Luce encounters Johnson who captures him at gunpoint.
+Millen catches up to the pair and opens fire, killing one of them with a bullet to the face.
+The unrecognizable corpse is wearing Johnson's clothes, but they spot Johnson escaping in Luce's clothes and realize they switched.
+Millen passes control of the pursuit to Adams and leaves.
+Fresh pursuers arrive and Adams tells them that Millen has killed Johnson.
+A trapper searches the corpse and finds a pocket full of gold teeth.
+The posse celebrates the killing of the "mad trapper" as Johnson retreats back into the mountains.